 Dating from 1741, Dunleys House has had an interesting history.
 In all probability originally part of the Abbey Church buildings.
 The property was 'The Phoenix' a Temperance House and tea rooms and then later an antique shop and shoe menders.

-The location is ideal, an historic village street, lined with pretty period properties and overlooking the Abbey Church and its verdant church yard.
+The location is ideal overlooking the Abbey Church and its verdant church yard.
 A very attractive and quintessential English setting, set on the edge of West Amesbury, at the very top of the Woodford Valley.
 Perfectly placed for the best of both worlds, the house is not only within easy walking distance of all the excellent amenities that Amesbury has to offer but also of beautiful countryside with many lovely walks to enjoy.

 Beautifully presented, in keeping with the age and character of the building, the house is stylish and inviting.
-Period features, open fireplace and beams combine with lovely oak and tiled floors, well fitted kitchen and bathrooms and a careful scheme of muted decoration to create a warm and artistic home with a classic feel.
+An array of period features including open fireplace and beams combine with lovely oak and tiled floors, well fitted kitchen and bathrooms and a careful scheme of muted decoration to create a warm and artistic home with a classic feel.

-From the front door, the Entrance Hall has a traditional mellow tile floor, which continues into the Rear Hall/Utility Room and Cloakroom, which in turn has a door to the garden, creating a practical direct access to the rear of the property.
+Upon entering the home you are greeted by the welcoming entrance hall with a traditional mellow tile floor, which continues into the rear hall/utility room and cloakroom, which in turn has a door to the garden, creating a practical direct access to the rear of the property.

-The spacious Sitting Room at the front of the house, forms an elegant reception room, perfect for entertaining, arranged around a brick fireplace with large woodburner and featuring a beautiful wide plank oak floor.
-A glazed door leads to the Family/Dining Room which opens to the well fitted kitchen, creating a more informal reception area, perfect for family living.
-This Utility area provides further appliance and storage space.
-Stepping up from the family room, the Garden Room is a lovely place to relax, with double doors leading to the most beautiful, walled garden at the rear.
+The spacious and homely sitting room forms an elegant reception room, perfect for entertaining, arranged around a brick fireplace with large wood burner and featuring a beautiful wide plank oak floor.
+A glazed door leads to the family/dining room which opens to the well fitted kitchen, creating a more informal reception area, perfect for everyday family living.
+The utility area provides further appliance and storage space.
+Stepping up from the family room, the dual aspect garden room is a lovely place to relax with an abundance of natural light flooding the room and double doors leading to the most beautiful, walled garden at the rear.
 There is a large store cupboard and a further boot room/office.

 A further staircase gives access to the very pretty fourth bedroom which looks out over the garden and has a gabled ceiling.
 A door leads to the remaining roof space which has further conversion potential subject to the necessary planning permissions being obtained.